CANITEY/obsidian/2 - Source Material/Videos/Git by Prime.md

 **revert** when you want to respect your coworkers

 ## Cherry pick
-allows you to choose a commit from a list of commits to add to another bra
+allows you to choose a commit from a list of commits to add to another branch, to do that you be in the branch you want then you `git cherry-pick <commitish>`

 # Appendix
 *pointer*, is where you are standing (HEAD, or somewhere else) ^5b1ad8